aaronagray/conf-lineup-playbook/readme.md

 There is major risks in this approach.
 For instance, if I end up with a lineup of 100% white men, I have no mechanism to point to but myself.
 I can't blame a blind selection process.
 To mitigate this, I've introduced one more mechanism to the process.

 # Earn your spot
-* In order for speakers selected for the first 80% of the lineup, they must introduce organizers to someone interested in giving – and able to give – an amazing talk on the subject of the conference.
+* In order for speakers to confirm their spot (specifically those selected for the first 80% of the lineup), they must introduce organizers to someone interested in giving – and able to give – an amazing talk on the subject of the conference.